 I looked back at the ogre and then the Elf and began building a cage of vines covered in large thorns.
 By the time the ogre came close to reaching the Elf, the archer was hidden inside a dense thicket of thorns.
-I covered the ground around him in smaller crawling thorned vines as well to keep the ogre out of reach.
+Smaller thorned vines crawled outward, covering the ground to keep the ogre out of reach.

-The ogre tried to walk across it to the Elf, but the spines tore at his flesh.
+The ogre tried to walk across the blanket of vines to the Elf, but the spines tore at his bare flesh.
 As small as they were, they still managed to slow the giant.
-He began tearing at them, groaning with each pull as they sliced at his hands.
-Then, a rock hit him right in the side of the head.
+He began ripping at them, groaning with each pull as they sliced at his hands.
+Then, a small rock hit him right in the side of the head.
 He looked in the direction it came from, enraged, and found me, once more.

 "Come get me!
 No thorns over here!"
-I yelled, and this time, he was angry enough to come after me.
+I yelled, and this time he was angry enough to listen.

-He barrelled through the forest, and I stood in place on the edge of the cliff.
-Blood ran down the creature from arrow wounds and smaller cuts on his hands and feet.
-Each footfall seemed to make the earth shake, but in that moment, I was calm.
+He barrelled through the clearing as I stood in place at the edge of the cliff.
+Blood now covered the creature, each arrow wound and tear in his flesh sent streams of blood flowing down his arms, torso, and legs.
+Each footfall made the earth shake, but in that moment, I was calm.

-I waited until he was in arm's length of me and pulled tight a thick vine that I had made while he was fighting against the thorn bushes.
+I waited until he was within arm's length.
+I pulled tight on a thick vine that I had made while he was fighting against the thorn bushes.
 It was about the thickness of my upper arm and wrapped around two trees on either side of the ogre's path.
-The ogre reached for me and I ran toward him as the vine went taught.
-He hit it with a foot and began to stumble.
-By the time the second foot caught up, he was already falling.
-I dodge his hands which were now trying to catch himself instead of me, and I dove between the monster's legs.
+The ogre reached for me and I ran toward him as the vine caught his feet.
+He began to stumble.
+By the time the vines ripped away from the trees, the giant was already falling.
+I dodged his grasping hands before he could catch me, and I slipped down to slide through the monster's legs.

-I laid on the forest floor panting as I looked up at the ogre sliding off the cliff.
-His body fell, but before he could plummet to his death, he managed to get a handhold on the cliff.
-He now hung with only a single bloody hand to pull him back up.
+I laid on the forest floor, panting as I watched the ogre slide off the cliff.
+His body fell, but before he could plummet to his death, he managed to get a handhold on the cliff's edge.
+He hung with only a single bloody hand to keep him from falling.

-I whistled to Chipry, and he flew to the Ogre, chirping and attacking its face.
-I was pretty confident Chipry would be fine.
-He was a fast little guy, and that ogre was big but slow.
+I whistled to Chipry.
+He flew to the Ogre, then began chirping and attacking his face.
+Chipry would be fine.
+He was a fast little guy, and the ogre was already struggling enough to maintain his grip.

-I pulled the remaining thorns back into the ground and ran to the Elf, bent against a tree.
+I pulled the remaining thorns back into the ground and ran to the Elf, who still laid bent against a tree.

 What do I do?
 How do I know he's not going to attack me when he wakes up?
 I thought.
 I was pretty sure he was helping me earlier, but why?

-I looked back and the Ogre now had a second hand on the cliff.
-It was trying to pull itself back up while swatting at Chipry.
+I looked back toward the cliffside.
+The Ogre now had a second hand on the cliff.
+It was trying to pull itself back up, failing to swat Chipry outright.

-I grabbed the Elf in my arms and his hood fell off, revealing what he must have been hiding.
-He had an Elven looking face, but his ears weren't as sharply pointed as any of the other Elves I had seen.
+I grabbed the Elf in my arms, causing his hood to fall off, revealing what he must have been hiding.
+He had an Elven looking face, but his ears weren't as pointed as any of the other Elves I had seen.
 With a clearer view of his face, I noticed his nose was wider and his face was more round than a typical Elf.
 In fact, I had spent a lot of time around people with similar facial features.
 He still looked Elven, but he also didn't.
 I thought for a moment.

 My eyes went wide.
 He's half Human?